SandpiperCI: Marks & Spencer

-Marks & Spencer in Jersey has been operating under the franchise with SandpiperCI for over 50 years, with seven stores across the island covering food, clothing and home.
-As well as the flagship King Street store, they operate five Simply Food stores across the island, as well as a clothing, home and food in St Brelade.
+The Marks & Spencer franchise has been operating for at least 50 years.

 Matalan

 SandpiperCI acquired the Matalan franchise and opened its first stores in Liberty Wharf, Jersey, and St Martins, Guernsey, in March 2021.
-Matalan is a great value family retail offering the latest seasonal looks for women, men and kids, plus a huge range of homewares to enjoy.

 Morrisons Daily

 In February 2018, the British supermarket chain, Morrisons, announced a new wholesale supply initiative with SandpiperCI, which included a number of their 43 stores being re-branded as "Morrisons Daily" and selling Morrisons' own-brand products.
 By 2022, SandpiperCI had converted 19 of their stores in the Channel Islands to the Morrisons Daily format, including the former Benest's of Millbrook store at Lisbon House, which was run by the Benest family for more than 100 years.

 Richards Newsagents & Post Office

 SandpiperCI acquired Richards Newsagents & Post Office in Alderney in 2022.
-The popular store currently trades from the heart of Alderney’s shopping high street, providing the community with newspapers, stationery, greeting cards, confectionery, souvenirs and sundries as well as providing Post Office services.

 The Gibraltar Bakery

 The Gibraltar Bakery is a bakery and coffee shop located at Grand Casemates Square, Gibraltar serving pastries, croissants, and cakes.
 The Gibraltar Bakery was formally run as a franchise of The Cornish Bakery, a British chain founded in 1994 as Pasty Presto, which has more than 30 outlets in the UK.